-For a while Ka’harja sobbed into the soot-covered cloth while Coff ignored him in the most awkward manner possible.
+For a while Ka’harja quietly wept into the soot-covered cloth and Coff ignored him in the most awkward manner possible.
 When Ka’harja finally managed to stop crying, Coff turned back to him and held up a bottle.

 ‘Do— Do you th-think your m-mother would drink this if we— If we woke her?
 There’s… not much left, b-but it should help.’